Ayushmanas/knowledge-graph-streamlit-app/README.md

 ![Screenshot-app-run-2](upload_text_opt_streamlit.png)

 ## Features
-- Creates a knowledge graph from inputed text file (file extension .txt).
-- Creates a knowledge graph from input text (in text area).
+- Dual input methods: text upload(.txt) or a direct text input
+- Interactive visualization for knowledge graph
+- Entity relationship extraction based on ChatGPT's gpt-4o model
+- Physics based layout for customizable graph display

 ## Installation
 You need to have Python>=3.8 installed, and preferable a code editor like VScode.